![]() |

 Bombardment Group (L), effective July 1, 1943.

-setup as an Operational Training Unit (OTU) to train all members to work
+as an Operational Training Unit (OTU) to train all members to work together as

 On August 13, 1943, Lou